Large-scale Assessments of Spoken Language Comprehension in Adolescents with Autism Spectrum Disorder

-Learn more about Attentional Preferences for Predictability in Young Children with Autism Spectrum Disorder
+Learn more about Large-scale Assessments of Spoken Language Comprehension in Adolescents with Autism Spectrum Disorder

 How do children and adolescents see different things in the world around them?
 There is so much visual information in the world and our brains work to efficiently process what is most important.
 Our brains are tuned to process different types of images with varying levels of precision, which helps us see what is necessary and filter out what is not.
 Previous research suggests that children with autism may have difficulty processing faces, but that they may show a strength in processing other types of visual information.